 How to stop Gmail from archiving emails on Mac

 Are your emails mysteriously disappearing from your inbox and ending up in the archive?
-Many Mac users face this issue because of certain Gmail settings, filters, and synchronization quirks with Apple Mail.
-Here’s what you can do to stop it.
+Many Mac users encounter this issue due to certain Gmail settings, filters, and synchronization quirks with Apple Mail.
+Here’s what you can do to address it.

 If you’re frustrated with Gmail automatically archiving your emails on your Mac, this comprehensive guide will explain why this happens and provide solutions to stop it.